Therapist-Exoskeleton-Patient Interaction for Gait Therapy: Results

-During TEPI training, we observed that patient HR was higher than during CMT (TEPI: 60.4 $\pm$ 16.3\%, CMT: 55.7 $\pm$ 9.6\%; $t_{7}$ = 1.1, $p$ = 0.29), however this difference was not statistically significant (Figure~\ref{fig:effort}).
-Furthermore, in both conditions, HR during training was less than the target HR zone during therapy (70-85\% of age-predicted maximum heart rate) for a majority of the patients.
-Heart rate findings were supported by the patients' perceived exertion on the 6-20 BORG scale.
-Patients reported higher scores on the perceived effort scale for the TEPI training (12.2 $\pm$ 4.7) compared to CMT (11.4 $\pm$ 4.2), though this trend was not statistically significant ($t_{7}$ = 0.84, $p$ = 0.43).
-Notably, perceived rate of exertion tended to increase from the first to the last training block for both TEPI and CMT conditions.
+During TEPI training, we observed that patient heart rate was higher than during CMT (TEPI: 60.4 $\pm$ 16.3\%, CMT: 55.7 $\pm$ 9.6\%; $t_{7}$ = 1.1, $p$ = 0.29), however this difference was not statistically significant.
+Furthermore, in both conditions, heart rate during training was less than the target heart rate zone during therapy (70-85\% of age-predicted maximum heart rate) for a majority of the patients.
+Heart rate findings were supported by the patients' perceived exertion on the 6-20 Borg scale.
+Patients reported higher scores on the perceived effort scale for the TEPI training (12.2 $\pm$ 4.7) compared to CMT (11.4 $\pm$ 4.2), though this difference was not statistically significant ($t_{7}$ = 0.84, $p$ = 0.43).
+Notably, both heart rate and perceived rate of exertion tended to increase from the first to the last training block, indicated by our repeated measures ANOVA which revealed a significant effect of block number on heart rate ($F_{2,12}$ = 7.8, $p$ $<$ 0.01) and perceived exertion ($F_{2,12}$ = 14.1, $p$ $<$ 0.001); however, the lack of a significant interaction between block number and training type suggests this increase in heart rate and reported exertion was similar for both the TEPI and CMT conditions.

-In terms of muscle activation (Figure~\ref{fig:emg}), we observed trends of increases in the average muscle activity, normalized with respect to free-walking, during the TEPI training compared to CMT.
-Across patients, this was observed as higher muscle activation for the RF (TEPI: 159.7 $\pm$ 118.3\%, CMT: 110.9 $\pm$ 23.2\%; $t_{4}$ = 0.93, $p$ = 0.4), BF (TEPI: 225.8 $\pm$ 99.2\%, CMT: 107.8 $\pm$ 45.5\%; $t_{4}$ = 4.0, $p<$ 0.05), TA (TEPI: 174.2 $\pm$ 76.7\%, CMT: 116.2 $\pm$ 13.9\%; $t_{4}$ = 1.5, $p$ = 0.2) and MG (TEPI: 261.7 $\pm$ 96.2\%, CMT: 122.2 $\pm$ 52.9\%; $t_{4}$ = 3.3, $p<$ 0.05).
-In general, muscle activation during TEPI training was higher than free-walking ($>$ 100\%) while muscle activation during CMT training was closer to free-walking magnitudes.
+In terms of muscle activation (Figure~\ref{fig:combined_effort}), we observed trends of increases in the average muscle activity, normalized with respect to free walking, during TEPI training compared to CMT.
+Muscle activation did not change significantly across training blocks for either training type.
+Though there was considerable variance across patients, we observed slightly higher muscle activation for the RF (TEPI: 159.7 $\pm$ 118.3\%, CMT: 110.9 $\pm$ 23.2\%; $t_{4}$ = 0.93, $p$ = 0.4), BF (TEPI: 225.8 $\pm$ 99.2\%, CMT: 107.8 $\pm$ 45.5\%; $t_{4}$ = 4.0, $p$ = 0.07), TA (TEPI: 174.2 $\pm$ 76.7\%, CMT: 116.2 $\pm$ 13.9\%; $t_{4}$ = 1.5, $p$ = 0.4) and MG (TEPI: 261.7 $\pm$ 96.2\%, CMT: 122.2 $\pm$ 52.9\%; $t_{4}$ = 3.3, $p$ = 0.09).
+In general, muscle activation during TEPI training was higher than free walking ($>$ 100\%) while muscle activation during CMT training was closer to free-walking magnitudes.
+However, it is important to note that these comparisons were only made for a subset of our full cohort (U4-U8), and comparisons did not reach significance after corrections for multiple comparisons.